Kobani

 From September 2014 to January 2015, the city was under siege by the Islamic State of Iraq and the Levant.
 Most of the eastern parts of the city were destroyed and most of the population fled to Turkey.
 In 2015, many returned and reconstruction began.

 In mid October 2019, Kurdish forces accepted the entry of the Syrian Army and Russian Military Police in a bid to stop Turkey from invading the town.

-Prior to the Syrian Civil War, Kobani was recorded as having a population of close to 45,000.
+Prior to the Syrian civil war, Kobani was recorded as having a population of close to 45,000.
 According to 2013 estimates, the majority of the inhabitants were Kurds, with Arab, Turkmen, and Armenian minorities.

-Name
+Names

 One theory of the origin of the Kurdish name Kobanî (كوباني) is the word company, referring to the German railway company who built the section of the Konya-Baghdad Railway that the city is placed along from 1911.
 However, this is doubted by some who point out that company in German is “Gesellschaft”, whereas "Kompanie" (meaning company) refers solely to military units.
+(This not true, however, as business partnerships with more than two partners were called Compagnie at the time, and the abbreviation Co. remains established in German.)
 Others have suggested that the origin of the middle of the word Kobanî could come from the German "Bahn", meaning road, as the railroad was in fact named "Anatolische Eisenbahn".

 The Ottoman Turkish name of the eastern village was Arab Punarı (عرب پیناری, Arap Pınar), and Kobani's Arabic name, ʿAyn al-ʿArab (عين العرب), is a translation of this.
 The word "spring" refers to the creek that used to flow east of the village, and during the summer Arab nomads would bring their herds to the location.

 This village was located south of a small lake that dried up in the 1960s.
 The name Mürşitpinar is still used as the name for the western village and the railway station in the Turkish side.